Mask Configuration in Blazor Input Mask Component

 Custom mask elements

-Other than the above standard mask elements, the mask can be configured with the custom characters or regular expression to define a custom behavior.
+Beyond the standard mask elements, the mask can be configured with custom characters or regular expressions to define specific behavior.

 Custom characters

-You can define any of the non-mask element as the mask element and its behavior through the CustomCharacters property.
+Define any non-mask character as a mask element and specify its behavior by using the CustomCharacters property.

-In the following example, non-mask element P accepts the values P, A, p, a, and M accepts the values M, m as mentioned in the custom characters collection.
+In the following example, the non-mask element P accepts P, A, p, a, and M accepts M, m, as defined in the custom characters collection.

 @using Syncfusion.Blazor.Inputs